Cookie Policy

 What is DairyTrace?

-For the protection of animal health, public health and food safety, data is collected within the DairyTrace system and stored for emergency management, as well as other industry value‐added purposes.
-This information is required by the Federal Government as Part XV of the Health of Animals Regulations of dairy bovine animals in Canada under the direction of the Canadian Food Inspection Agency (CFIA).
+Traceability data collected by DairyTrace is stored for emergency management and other industry value‐added purposes.
+This information is required by the Federal Government as Part XV of the Health of Animals Regulations of dairy cattle animals in Canada under the direction of the Canadian Food Inspection Agency (CFIA), as well as by DFC as part of proAction.

 Funding for the development of the DairyTrace program was initially supported by Agriculture and Agri-Food Canada (AAFC) via Growing Forward 2 and is currently funded from the Canadian Agricultural Partnership (CAP) program.